Chapter 6.40

 (Q) “Sound pressure” means the instantaneous difference between the actual pressure and the average or barometric pressure at a given point in space due to sound.

 (S) “Stationary noise source” means any device, fixed or movable, that is located or used on property other than a public right-of-way.
 [Ord.
+24-30 § 1; Ord.
 18-15 Exh.
 A.]

 6.40.030 Specific noise prohibitions during specific hours.

 The following acts are in violation of this chapter if they occur between the hours of 10:00 p.m. and 7:00 a.m. and are plainly audible at the property boundary of the source.
 On Friday or Saturday evenings, the hours shall begin at 11:00 p.m.
-A permit or waiver may be obtained to allow relief from the noise restrictions in this chapter, as provided in SCC 6.40.080.
+A permit or waiver may be obtained to allow relief from the noise restrictions in this chapter, as provided in SMC 6.40.080.

 (A) Horns and Signaling Devices.
-The sounding of any horn or signaling device on any truck, automobile, motorcycle or other vehicle, except as a danger warning signal as provided in the motor vehicle code of the State of Utah, or the sounding of any such signaling device for an unnecessary and unreasonable period of time.
+The sounding of any horn or signaling device on any truck, automobile, motorcycle or other vehicle, except as a danger warning signal as provided in the motor vehicle code of the state of Utah, or the sounding of any such signaling device for an unnecessary and unreasonable period of time.

 (B) Amplified Sound.
 The use or operation of a loudspeaker or sound amplifying equipment in a fixed or movable position or mounted upon any sound vehicle for the purposes of commercial advertising, giving instructions, directions, talks, addresses, lectures, or the transmission of music or entertainment to any person or assemblage of persons.